treolabs/treopim/docs/en/user-guide/brands.md

 Use the `Duplicate` option from the actions menu to go to the brand creation page and get all the values of the last chosen brand record copied in the empty fields of the new brand record to be created.
 Modifying the brand code is required, as this value has to be unique.

-## Working with Products Related to Brands
+## Working With Products Related to Brands

 Products that are linked to the brand are displayed on its detail view page on the `PRODUCTS` panel and include the following table columns:
  - Name